hoonzis/KoExtensions/README.md

 ```

 ####Contributing and building
-RequireJS is used to handle dependencies as well as to bundle single referencable JS file, which can be built with NodeJS and RequireJS optimizer:
+RequireJS is used to handle dependencies as well as to bundle single JS file, which can be built with NodeJS and RequireJS optimizer:

 ```
 cd src